TL;DR - The 30-Second Brief

 1. Price sensitivity is not penny-pinching - it is rational commute math.
 The gap between a ₹41 Rapido bike and a ₹160 Ola cab is not ₹119 per ride.
 Across 20 monthly commutes it is ₹2,380/month - or ₹28,560/year.
 For a software engineer on ₹8–12 LPA, this represents 3–5% of gross annual income.
 Indian commuters perform this arithmetic without being conscious of it.
 Rapido's ≤20% surge cap is psychologically significant not because ₹8 of surge matters, but because a predictable, capped price can be budgeted.
 An uncapped price cannot.

 2. Supply transparency is more anxiety-reducing than speed.
 Western ride-hailing research shows users prefer shorter wait times above all else.
 Indian field data tells a different story: users will tolerate a longer wait if they know why they are waiting.
-An opaque 3-minute wait generates more anxiety than a transparent 6-minute wait with a live captain count.
-Rapido's matching spinner — which offers nothing — is not just a UX oversight.
+An loading 3-minute wait generates more anxiety than a transparent 6-minute wait with a live captain count.
+Rapido's loading screen - which offers nothing - is not just a UX oversight.
 It is a misread of the Indian user's actual anxiety driver: uncertainty, not duration.

 Persona 2 - The Captain (Supply-Side)